MarkKurzeja/markkurzeja.github.io/content/post/orthonormal_recipe.md

 \end{bmatrix}^T
 $$

-Clearly $A$ is random and not orthonormal since the magnitude of $A$'s eigenvalues is not equal to one.
+Clearly $A$ is random and not orthonormal since the magnitude of $A$'s eigenvalues are not equal to one.

 ## Doesn't Jax Already have functions which do this?

-Jax already has functions which initialize parameter matrices as orthonormal matrices such as [`jax.nn.initalizers.orthogonal`](https://jax.readthedocs.io/en/latest/_autosummary/jax.nn.initializers.orthogonal.html).
-However, these are initializers.
-During training, it is easy to "lose" orthogonality unless care is taken with the updates.
+Jax has functions which initialize parameter matrices as orthonormal matrices such as [`jax.nn.initalizers.orthogonal`](https://jax.readthedocs.io/en/latest/_autosummary/jax.nn.initializers.orthogonal.html).
+However, these are initializers and not invariants: a dense transform can start orthonormal but quickly be pulled away due to training dynamics unless care is taken with the updates.

-Another good question: can't we just take the QR decomposition of a learnable matrix and call it a day?
-We can !
-In fact, the QR decomposition method will be compared against others in this post.

 ## Take One: QR Decomposition

-One approach is to directly utilize $A$ by computing its QR decomposition.
+One approach to generations $Q$ is to directly utilize $A$ by computing its QR decomposition.
 Given any matrix, we can decompose it into an orthogonal matrix $Q$ and an upper triangular matrix $R$.
 By extracting the $Q$ matrix from this decomposition, we obtain an orthonormal matrix.

 ```
-# Perform QR decomposition
 @jax.jit
 def qr(x):
   q, _ = jsp.linalg.qr(x)